Yvonne "Jeanne" Elizabeth deGourville Davy

 1912 - 1988

-Yvonne was born in South Africa.
-Following graduation from Helderberg College in 1931, where she had been an honor student, she starting teaching at the college as a critic teacher and as an assistant in teaching music.
+Yvonne was born in Worcester, South Africa, on July 19, 1912.
+Following graduation from Helderberg College in 1931, where she had been an honor student, she starting working at the college as a critic teacher and as an assistant in teaching music.
 In a 1940 roster of faculty at HC, she is listed as having earned a licentiate in piano from Trinity College London (LTCL), something she may have done earlier while still a student at HC.

 She married Arthur Ludlow Davy, son of William Ludlow and Elsie Annie Little Davy, pioneer African missionaries, in 1939 and continued to teach for four more years while he taught religion at the college.